yanivnizan/knowledge-base/src/documents/ios/profile/Profile_Events.html.md

 ### LOGIN FAILED

-The event `EVENT_UP_LOGIN_FAILED` will be fired when logging in to the social provider has failed.
+The event `EVENT_UP_LOGIN_FAILED` will be triggered when logging into the social provider has failed.

 ``` objectivec
 // observe the event: